CodeDifferently/piano-lecture/README.md

 #### Styling your piano
 You're probably looking at your application saying "That's not a piano!"
 Dont worry thats what we're getting to next.

 You can start by adding a new css file to your project `styles.css` and adding the following `CSS`.
+If you're using CodePen, you will not need to create a css file.

 ```CSS
 html  {